infinum/ios-handbook/Project flow/Project setup checklist.md

 Make sure the product name is something sane and easy to read.
 Spaces might be a pain in the ass, so keep that in mind (dashes instead of spaces is a better option).
 The organization identifier should be **Infinum**.

-The Bundle ID should be something like co.infinum.my-app-dev.
-This might change for production, depending on whose account is being used for the App Store.
+The Bundle ID for **staging** and **app store** should be related to the client containing the environment name.
+E.g., set bundle ID to `com.client.app-name` for the App Store and `com.client.app-name.development` for the staging development environment.

+> NOTE
+>
+> Suppose the project contains Infinum's Bundle ID (e.g., co.infinum.project, com.infinum.project, ...) before migrating the Bundle ID to the client's profile.
+In that case, the Infinum one must be deleted from the developer portal.

 ## 2. Create a new repository on GitHub